Volkanco/AzureDeploy/OMSSolutions/oms-azure-vminventory-solution-v2/README.md

 #### Parameters

+* Deployment Name Suffix

+Specify any conbinamtion of characters or numbers .
+This random text is used to calculate guid for automation schedules.

 * OMS Log Analytics Workspace Name

 Specify the name of the workspace you want to deploy this solution to